 cannot order your apparel or parking permits on your behalf.
 The

-Commencement website opens for registration, and for ordering caps and gowns
+Commencement website will be open for registration, and for ordering caps

 How to Register for the Ceremonies

-the English Department ceremony on June 11th, 2014, tickets are required.
-The
+the English Department ceremony on June 10th, 2015, tickets are required.

 You will receive invitations for both ceremonies (from the UW and the English